 - In another study performed on the postmenopausal women (age, 58+3years), published in the journal Applied Physiology, Nutrition and Metabolism, in 2011, by a team of Brazilian researchers, gave either creatine (20gm/day for 1 week and 5gm/day thereafter) or a placebo for 12 weeks.
 Again there was no effect seen on the kidney function or filtration rates of these women.

 - American researchers K. A. Pline & C. L. Smith, published a study in June 2005, in Annals of Pharmacotherapy.
-Acc. to the study, supplementation with large doses of creatine may falsely elevate creatinine concentrations.
+According to the study, supplementation with large doses of creatine may falsely elevate creatinine concentrations.
 The study of research papers on creatine between 1996 and 2004, was carried out.
 The study found that, because creatine is converted to creatinine in the body, supplementation with large doses of creatine may falsely elevate creatinine concentrations.
 Creatinine levels were minimally affected by long term creatine supplementation.

 - A 2010 study in the American Journal of Kidney Disease, by B. Gualano and fellow researchers.
-This was a short term study to assess the effects of creatine supplementation on a person with single kidney.
+This was a short term study to assess the effects of creatine supplementation on a person with a single kidney.
 A 20yr old man was given creatine supplementation for 35 days (20gm/day for 5 days followed by 5gm/day for next 30days).
 There was no effect of short term creatine supplementation on a person even with a single kidney.

-- American researchers Persky & Rawson, published a study in Subcellular Biochemistry, in 2007, in which they concluded that majority of the clinical studies fail to find an increased incidence of side effects with creatine supplementation.
+- American researchers Persky & Rawson, published a study in Subcellular Biochemistry, in 2007, in which they concluded that the majority of the clinical studies fail to find an increased incidence of side effects with creatine supplementation.
 Studies have not found clinically significant deviations from normal values in renal, hepatic, cardiac or muscle function.
 Persky and Rawson, also found that creatine has no adverse effects on renal health in individuals ingesting creatine supplements for up to five years.

 - A slightly older study done in 1999, by Belgian researchers Poortmans & Francaux, published in the Medical Science in Sports & Exercise, studied the long term effects (10 months – 5 years) in a control group.
-They found that neither short term, or medium term, nor long term oral creatine supplementation induced detrimental effects on the kidney of healthy individuals.
+They found that neither short term, or medium-term, nor long term oral creatine supplementation induced detrimental effects on the kidney of healthy individuals.

 - A 2003 study published in the journal Nephrology Dialysis Transplantation, by a Belgian research team led by Y. E. C. Taes, investigated the effect of prolonged creatine ingestion on renal function in rats with normal kidney function or pre-existing kidney failure.
 Creatine supplementation does not impair kidney function in animals with pre-existing renal failure or in control animals.